Einstein connection of nonsymmetric pseudo-Riemannian manifold: Introduction

-The paper has an Introduction and six sections.
-In~Section~\ref{sec:geom} we review basics of NGT, give examples, prove several lemmas, and discuss the relation between torsion and the contorsion, $K$, of an Einstein connection emphasizing the role of $f^2$-torsion condition.
-In~Section~\ref{sec:a.c.m} we deduce equations for Einstein connection of an almost contact metric mani\-fold with the $f^2$-torsion condition (Theorem~\ref{thm72}).
-In~Section~\ref{sec:w-Herm} we generalize the result of M.~Prvanovi\'c and deduce equations for an Einstein connection with the $f^2$-torsion condition of nonsymmetric pseudo-Riemannian manifold (Theorem~\ref{T-8.2}), in particular, for weak almost Hermitian manifold (Corollary~\ref{C-5.2}).
-Long expressions of Section~\ref{sec:w-Herm} are given in Section~\ref{sec:app}.
+The paper has an Introduction and five sections.
+In~Section~\ref{sec:geom} we review basics of NGT, give examples, prove several auxiliary statements, and discuss the relation between the torsion and contorsion of an Einstein connection emphasizing the role of $f^2$-torsion condition.
+In~Section~\ref{sec:a.c.m} we find the Einstein connection of an almost contact metric mani\-fold with the $f^2$-torsion condition (Theorems~\ref{thm72} and \ref{thm72-s}).
+In~Section~\ref{sec:w-Herm} we present the Einstein connection of nonsymmetric pseudo-Riemannian manifold with non-degenerate $F$ and the $f^2$-torsion condition (Theorem~\ref{T-8.2}), in particular, for weak almost Hermitian manifold (Corollary~\ref{C-5.2}).
+Long expressions (terms $\delta_i$) of Section~\ref{sec:w-Herm} are given in Section~\ref{sec:app}.